 Amongst our academics are internationally-recognised researchers and practitioners; some are award-winning journalists and leading authors.
 The School has a vibrant research culture and hosts regular research seminars in literature and writing, as well as a programme of lectures by visiting professionals from the journalism and PR industries.

-The Poet Laureate, Dame Carol Ann Duffy, has been Visiting Artist with the School for the past three years and is just one example of the vibrant community of scholars, writers and practitioners who have contributed to this dynamic and growing School.
+The former Poet Laureate, Dame Carol Ann Duffy, has been Visiting Artist with the School for the past five years and is just one example of the vibrant community of scholars, writers and practitioners who have contributed to this dynamic and growing School.
 Orwell may have been writing in the aftermath of World War II, but in an age of fake news his words resonate more than ever.